 On Jan 15th, 2014 Edith held a Q&A in Media, PA at Towne House Restaurant to discuss Auto & Homeowner’s Insurance policies and your rights.
 As an experienced and well-known trial attorney in Philadelphia, Edith has been recognized as the best of the best.
 In this series, she’s demystifies the policies and declaration sheets and dives into the essentials that will help you protect yourself and family with respect to car accident rights.

 Part 1 – Introduction

 Most people around here drive, own a vehicle and understand that the government requires us to have insurance.
 But do we really understand what it is that we’ve bought?
-And what I find, what I’ve found over 20 years of practice is that probably about 75% of the people that walk into my office, at all levels of sophistication, truly do not have an understanding of what they have bought for their insurance.
+And what I find, what I’ve found over 20 years of practice is that probably about 75% of the people that walk into my office, at all levels of sophistication, truly do not have an understanding of what they have bought for the cost of their insurance.
 And many times that’s because maybe one person in the family was responsible for getting it and the other person just went along with it and didn’t know.
 After a divorce or a death, that person many times holds onto that same policy and not have any actual idea of what is covered, if they’re protected, if they have what is appropriate for them.
 Many times a child will take a policy that they got when they were young and had a new car and just kept that along.
 And that as they get older they managed to keep that.
 And that may not be appropriate for them either.

 There are few factors that you really need to know.
 And I would invite all of you to, after we’re done today, just go home and pull that policy out.
 Because I can’t tell you how important it is.
 First thing that we need to know… (We’ll bring up exhibit #2).